akhilp90/akhilp90/README.md

 <p align="left">
 Hey!
 I'm Akhilesh, a pre-final year ISE student at Ramaiah Institute of Technology.
 My interests lie in Machine Learning, Data Science, and Backend Development.
-🔹 I enjoy building projects that blend ML, DS, and backend technologies, solving real-world problems with data-driven solutions.
+🔹 I enjoy building projects that blend ML, DS, and backend technologies, solving real-world problems with data-driven solutions.<br>
-🔹 My goal is to develop scalable and efficient systems, leveraging AI and backend technologies to create impactful applications.
+🔹 My goal is to develop scalable and efficient systems, leveraging AI and backend technologies to create impactful applications.<br>
 <br>Check out my projects and feel free to connect! 🚀
 </p>